eeemmm29/sudoku/README.md

 For the frontend Scene builder was used.
 It’s not too fancy but using it was fun and gave us a lot of valuable experience.

+For project synchronization and better communication we used GitHub (it was for the first time for me).

 # Challenges faced and how they were resolved:
 The main challenge at first was connecting the backend to the frontend because we were making them separately.
 My program was creating a board of new TextFields in the corner of the screen and I just couldn’t figure out how to connect them with the TextFields in the FXML file that my groupmate gave me.
 I then reached out to google and looked around how people were making sudoku games with JavaFX.
 After some time I found out about a class called GridPane in which you can insert any other objects and they will be displayed in a grid you can easily manipulate in Scene Builder.
 With this knowledge I replaced all the existing TextFields (That were just manually placed as a grid at first) with a GridPane and made it so it’s filled with Cells inside the program.